kristov/visicalc.pl/README.md

 *DISCLAIMER*: I put zero thought into the name - at the time I was watching a nice video about how [VisiCalc](https://en.wikipedia.org/wiki/VisiCalc) came to be, so the name was in my mind.
 I like the name because it reminds me of the awesome history of computing, "citizen programming" and how the spreadsheet evolved into the ultimate "No Code" software that it is today.
 I hope it's plainly obvious that this Perl script has absolutely nothing to do with VisiCalc or spreadsheets in general.
 It is not an attempt to score higher in searches or anything like that.
 If it offends thee I am sorry.
 Read up about the amazing work of [Dan Bricklin](https://en.wikipedia.org/wiki/Dan_Bricklin) and [Bob Frankston](https://en.wikipedia.org/wiki/Bob_Frankston) in revolutionizing the world with VisiCalc.

-This script came about because I was doing assembly programming, and I needed to be able to switch freely between binary, hexidecimal and decimal.
-I was using multiple browser tabs pointing to the awesome tools at [www.rapidtables.com][https://www.rapidtables.com], but I decided I wanted something more local.
+This script came about because I was doing assembly programming, and I needed to be able to switch freely between binary, hexadecimal and decimal.
+I was using multiple browser tabs pointing to the awesome tools at [www.rapidtables.com](https://www.rapidtables.com), but I decided I wanted something more local.
 I could not find any decent GUI calculator that let me freely mix numbers expressed in different bases, nor one that would conveniently give me a result in all bases.
 So I spent all of an hour writing this.

 When you run the program it presents a prompt "> ".
 You type in an expression and hit enter to evaluate it.
 The expression is in "infix" notation (eg: "3 + 1" not "+ 3 1").
 There must always be one less operator than there are numbers.
-The evaluation proceeds from left to right, picking up an operator-number pair and performing that operation on the preceeding result (or the first number) and the number.
+The evaluation proceeds from left to right, picking up an operator-number pair and performing that operation on the preceding result (or the first number) and the number.
 For example:

     1 + 3 - 2 + 5